Harris Wildland Fire

 |Fire Behavior|| |

 Active burning on the northern and eastern portions of the fire.
-Running fire through structures.
+Overnight humidities hindered firing operations.

 |Significant Events|| |

-The fire spotted across the south-west arm of Barrett Lake.
-Approximately 500 more homes were ordered evacuated today.
-Re-entry for residents only was allowed today in the Thousand Trails, Potrero and Tecate neighborhoods.
+Approximately 500 more homes were ordered evacuated yesterday.
+Yesterday re-entry for residents only was allowed in the Thousand Trails, Potrero and Tecate neighborhoods.
+Today re-entry for residents only will be allowed in the communities of western Jamul.

 |Planned Actions|| |

 Continue evacuation warnings of communities that may be impacted, continue search and rescue operations, protect structures and construct direct line where possible.
+Direct line construction in Hauser Canyon will occur to protect Lake Marina and the community of Hauser.
 Contingency planning for fire movement to the north and east.
 Continue damage inspection of burned structures and evaluation of re-entry of civilians to some evacuated areas.

 |Projected Movement|| |